-For your Tier 4 visa application you are required to have funding to cover your fees as stated on your CAS plus an amount for living costs.
+For your Tier 4 visa application you are required to have funding to cover your fees, or fees for one year if your course is more than one year, as stated on your CAS plus an amount for living costs.
 Before starting a course at the University you will have completed a Financial Declaration for your college (or for some courses your department).
 The evidence requirements for your visa application are separate from those for your Financial Declaration.
 Make sure the documents you use as evidence of funding for your visa application meet Home Office requirements.

 Funding for course fees

 If your course is more than a year long, you will only need to show you have fees for one year as stated on your CAS.
 If you do not need to pay fees, for example because you are continuing as a DPhil student including a DES applicant and no longer pay fees, or you are a visiting student and your fees are paid through your home institution, your CAS will state your fees are £0.

 If some or all of your course fees have already been paid, and your CAS shows this, or you have an original receipt for them, you can reduce the amount you need to show for your course fees by the amount already paid.
 Ask your college or department to update your CAS with the amount you have paid, but note they may not be able to do this if you have already made your application and are waiting for the decision.

 Funding for living costs

 The amount you need to show for living costs is £1,015 for each calendar month or part of a month from the start date on your CAS to the expected end date up to a maximum of nine months.
 If the period is more than nine months the maximum you will need to show is £9,135.